New & Used Dodge Journey: In Depth

 GET A FREE PRICE QUOTE

-The Dodge Journey is a mid-size crossover vehicle with available third-row seating for family-hauling.
-Its main competitors are the Ford Escape, Subaru Forester, Honda CR-V, and Toyota RAV4–most of which don't offer a third row.
+The Dodge Journey is a mid-size crossover SUV that is great for the family with its available third row seating.
+It competes with the Ford Escape, Subaru Forester, Honda CR-V, and the Toyota RAV4—most of which forgo the Journey’s third row practicality.

 For all the latest on the current model, see our full review pages for the 2013 Dodge Journey.